Molecular Dynamics: Bonded interactions

 Parameters:

-• $\gamma \Rightarrow$ Phase offset (rad)
+• γ\gamma \Rightarrow Phase offset (rad)

 Variables

-• $\omega \Rightarrow$ Dihedral angle (rad)
+• ω\omega \Rightarrow Dihedral angle (rad)

-• $n = 1$ The rotation is periodic by 360°
+• n=1n = 1 The rotation is periodic by 360°

 Energy as a function of the torsional angle for ethane molecule

-Such description is valid because every $H$ in ethane is equivalent and therefore minima and maxima are equivalent between each other, but obviously, this is not always the case.
+Such description is valid because every HH in ethane is equivalent and therefore minima and maxima are equivalent between each other, but obviously, this is not always the case.
 For example, rotation around single bonds in substituted systems generates different conformations (anti, gauche) corresponding to minima having different energies and barriers separating them (Figure 2).
-These effects can be considered by including an additional $n=1$ term in the torsional potential.
+These effects can be considered by including an additional n=1n=1 term in the torsional potential.

 Energy as a function of the torsional angle for butane molecule